Skip to main content

 To begin using the system:

-• Add The CameraRig prefab to the scene (remove existing camera).
+• Add the CameraRig prefab to the scene (remove the existing camera).

-• In SampleCharacter, PlayerController script set CameraTransform to CameraRig.
+• In the SampleCharacter prefab's PlayerController script, set CameraTransform to CameraRig.

-• In CameraRig prefab, CameraController script set SampleCharacter to Player.
+• In the CameraRig prefab's CameraController script, set the Player field to SampleCharacter.

-• Make sure you set the GroundLayer in PlayerController to anything you want your player to walk on.
+• In PlayerController, set GroundLayer to any layer you want your player to walk on.

-• Add Your ledge geometry to the scene and set them to a layer (look at Layer Configuration section).
+• Add your ledge geometry to the scene and set it to a layer (see the Layer Configuration section below).

-• Start the game and try to do ledge detection.
+• Start the game and test the ledge detection.

 Layer Configuration

-2. In LedgeDetectionData set the layer mask for Grab Layer to anything you want to be recognized as a ledge (example: Ledge, Platform, etc.)
+2. In LedgeDetectionData, set the Grab Layer mask to any layers you want recognized as ledges (for example: Ledge, Platform).

-3. In LedgeDetectionData set the layer mask for Climb Layer to anything you want the player character to climb on to when climbing a ledge (example: Ledge, Platform, World, Default, etc.)
+3. In LedgeDetectionData, set the Climb Layer mask to any layers the player should be able to climb onto (for example: Ledge, Platform, World, Default).

 5. Make sure to assign the same layers to your scene objects.